 permissions: scopes: - 'read:confluence-content.summary' modules: macro: - key: hello-world-app-hello-world function: main title: Forge app for Mia description: Inserts hello world! function: - key: main handler: index.run app: id: '<your app id>' name: hello-world-app

-Deploy your app, with the command, any time you make changes to the code.
+Any time you make changes to the code, deploy your app using the command.
 This command builds your code and reports any compilation errors.

 In the Forge environment, your app is deployed with all available OAuth scopes.
 Later in this tutorial, you’ll learn how to restrict your app to request just the access it needs.

 Navigate to the app's top-level directory and deploy your app by running: